pknowles/VKLOD-Sample/README.md

 geometry](https://dev.epicgames.com/documentation/en-us/unreal-engine/nanite-virtualized-geometry-in-unreal-engine)
 but for ray tracing.
-It is [RAII](https://www.heuristic42.com/blog/66/raii-the-powerful-implication-of-always-initializing/) leaning and intends to demonstrate Vulkan API usage and object design ideas.
-[**Download and run the latest release**](https://github.com/pknowles/VKLOD-Sample/releases/latest) or [build](#building-and-dependencies) from source.
+It is [RAII](https://www.heuristic42.com/blog/66/raii-the-powerful-implication-of-always-initializing/) leaning and intends to demonstrate Vulkan API usage and object design ideas as well as LOD. [**Download and run the latest release**](https://github.com/pknowles/VKLOD-Sample/releases/latest) or [build](#building-and-dependencies) from source.
 You'll need an NVIDIA RTX GPU and somewhat recent [drivers](https://www.nvidia.com/drivers/).